yig/GMU-CS425/README.md

 * 2023-09-07: Hint at a C approach to implementing ECS
 * 2023-09-07: Mention splitting into two bind groups.
 * 2023-09-09: Fixed WGPUBufferDescriptor fields out of declaration order.
+* 2023-09-09: Switched to automatic pipeline layout to simplify the code.
+Switched back to manual pipeline layout.
+If you don't use a uniform in the shader (e.g. when debugging), automatic will error.